-Example 2 - An institution, board or body which has as its sole or principal object the carrying on of a PBA
+Example 3 - Statutory body which has as its sole or principal object the carrying on of a PBA

-An institution, board or body is established by law with the object of conducting research, development and technology transfer to promote agriculture and industry and therefore contributes to the improvement of the quality of life in South Africa.
+A statutory body is established by law with the object of conducting research, development and technology transfer to promote agriculture and industry and therefore contributes to the improvement of the quality of life in South Africa.

-The institution, board or body complies with all the requirements of section 10(1)(cA)(i).
+The body complies with all the requirements of section 10(1)(cA)(i).
 An exemption has been approved by the TEU.

-The institution, board or body has acquired immovable property for purposes of erecting a laboratory to engage in research into the quality of the various cultivars of potatoes and their suitability for agricultural, commercial and consumption purposes.
+The body has acquired immovable property for purposes of erecting a laboratory to engage in research into the quality of the various cultivars of potatoes and their suitability for agricultural, commercial and consumption purposes.
 In particular, research is to be conducted into the most suitable type of cultivar for the manufacture of crisps with the least impact on the health of the consumer.